kingdomac/WeatherCheckApi/README.md

     You can now explore and test the API using the provided endpoints.

+## Limitations

+During the project, I encountered certain limitations in implementing Test-Driven Development (TDD) effectively.
+While I am well-versed in TDD practices, including unit testing, integration testing, and functional testing, faced challenges in some specific areas.

+One of the notable challenges was related to setting up and utilizing mocking and related functionalities.

 ## Project Man-Hours

 I've invested a total of 10 man-hours in the development of this project.